Perthshire - Big Tree Country

 The restoration of a path and construction of an iconic wooden building at Cone Point in Craigvinean Forest was carried out.
 This is one of the finest viewpoints in Perthshire, first mapped in 1826, with a path constructed by the Duke of Atholl for his guests.

 It was subsequently 'lost' when policy woods gave way to commercial forest.
 There are fine views up the River Tay towards Pitlochry and Ben y Vrackie.
-The path will be way-marked and a new map and leaflet will be produced early in 2009.
+The path will be way-marked.
 Directly opposite the Point is Craig a Barns, an impressively rugged hill originally planted with larch.

 Historic Orchards Project